VasylTsv/ForthX16/README.md

 ```
 ALSO   FORTH   ONLY   ORDER   PREVIOUS
 ```
-All Search-Order and Extension words are completely supported.

 ### String
 ```
 /STRING		BLANK		CMOVE		CMOVE>		COMPARE		SLITERAL
 ```
-Most words with exception for -TRAILING and SEARCH are supported.
-None of the three extension words (REPLACES SUBSTITUTE UNESCAPE) are supported at this time.
+Most words with exception for `-TRAILING` and `SEARCH` are supported.
+None of the three extension words (`REPLACES` `SUBSTITUTE` `UNESCAPE`) are supported at this time.
 Support through extension is considered.

-### Extended-Character words are not supported and not planned
+### Extended-Character words
+Not supported and not planned.

 ## Platform-Specific Notes